AticMatic/JazzCash-Laravel/README.md

 Common open-source license.

 11. API Methods (Internal Service Class)
-While the Facade (JazzCash::methodName()) is the recommended way to interact with the package, the core logic resides in the YourVendor\JazzCash\JazzCashService class.
+While the Facade (JazzCash::methodName()) is the recommended way to interact with the package, the core logic resides in the Aticmatic\JazzCash\JazzCashService class.
 Here's a summary of its main public methods:

 Method Name	Description	Key JazzCash API Called (v2.0) initiateMobileWalletPayment	Prepares and sends a payment initiation request to the JazzCash Mobile Wallet API.
 DoMWalletTransaction